Boogeyman (film): Cast

+Production

+In May 2002, it was reported Sam Raimi and Rob Tapert would be producing The Boogeyman written by Eric Kripke which would follow a young man traumatized by memories of childhood encounters with the Bogeyman who following the death of his father returns home to confront his fears.

 Release

-Boogeyman was released on February 4, 2005 by Screen Gems.
+Boogeyman was released on February 4, 2005, by Screen Gems.

 Home media

 The film was released on VHS and DVD by Sony Pictures Home Entertainment on May 31, 2005, with the DVD release being both on UMD and Special Edition.
-Universal Pictures released the film on DVD later that same year.
+Universal Pictures released the film on DVD in select international territories later that same year.
 It was later released by Sony Pictures in 2006 and 2010, both times as a double feature, with the first release pairing it with When a Stranger Calls and the second with The Fog.
-Boogeyman debuted on Blu-ray on August 21, 2012, where it was released by Ais.
+Boogeyman debuted on Blu-ray in the United Kingdom on August 21, 2012, where it was released by Universal.
+There are currently no plans for an American Blu-ray release.

 Reception

 Box office

 In its opening weekend, the film ranked at #1, grossing $19,020,655 and nearly equaling its production budget.
 The film grossed $46,752,382 domestically and $20,440,477 internationally, for a worldwide total of $67,192,859.

 Critical reception

-Boogeyman received largely negative reviews from film critics.
-The review aggregator website Rotten Tomatoes reports that 13% of 89 critics gave the film a positive review, with an average rating of 3.4/10.
-The site's consensus states: "The plot is been-there done-that generic, and none of the shock effects can do anything to build up suspense".
-Metacritic gave the film a 32 out of 100 rating, indicating "generally unfavorable reviews."